leocg/Hackintosh-Dell-G5-5590/README.md

 :white_check_mark: Native brightness control (Thanks [@caiomascarin](https://github.com/caiomascarin))
 :white_check_mark: 144hz display
 :white_check_mark: Apple Services
 :white_check_mark: Keyboard with backlight (RGB backlight works, but had to setup at Windows 10 Alienware Command Center.
 When boot at macOS the config remains, including color.
-Cannot turn off keyboard backlight in macOS for now.)
+I'm able to work with Alienware Command Center using VMware Fusion to boot Windows 10 partition (as Boot Camp) and connecting Alienware AW-ALC in Virtual Machine -> USB & Bluetooth.
+Had to reboot a few times in order to work for the first time.
 :white_check_mark: Trackpad with multitouch gestures
 :white_check_mark: Speakers
 :white_check_mark: Microphone